 The Company is part of the Quilter plc Group (the "Group" or "Quilter").
 Quilter plc's ordinary shares are listed on the London and Johannesburg Stock Exchanges.
 Quilter plc provides the Company with strategic and governance oversight.
-The Company forms part of the High Net Worth Advice segment.
+The Company forms part of the Quilter Cheviot group.